andmos/Coffee/AeroPress.md

 * Set up the Aeropress reverse from what you would normally do (the rubber plunger pointing up).
 * Attach the other part of the Aeropress on top of the rubber plunger.
 * Add the coffee to the reversed press.
-* Pour 50 grams of water over the coffee.
-Stir 10 times and let it bloom for 30 seconds.
+* Pour 100 grams of water over the coffee.
+Let it bloom for 30 seconds.
-* When 30 seconds have passed, add the rest of the water (150 grams) and set a timer for 1 minute.
+* When 30 seconds have passed, stir lightly 2-3 times and add the rest of the water (100 grams).
-* When the timer is done, flip the Aeropress over on top of a cup.
+* At the 2 minute mark, flip the Aeropress over on top of a cup.
-* Press down slowly for about 25 seconds.
+* Press down slowly for about 20 to 30 seconds.

 ## Single cup - Inverted method for lighter roasts